chris-moreton/companieshouse-api-php-client/README.md

 ### Run the tests

-Create a file called .apiKey and add your companies house api key to it.
+Create a file called .apiKey in the root of the project and add your companies house api key to it.

     bin/phpspec run --format=pretty -vvv --stop-on-failure